MicrosoftDocs/microsoft-365-docs/microsoft-365/test-base/faq.md

 **Q: How will the service work with an on-prem server?**

-**A:** We currently do not provide support for on-prem servers.
+**A:** We currently don't provide support for on-prem servers.
 However, if the server is exposing HTTP endpoint, we can connect to it over the internet.

 **Q: Who hosts the VMs?**